Color-Library/Frontend-Library/color_scheme_app/README.md

 # Getting Started with React Component Library

-To install package to an existing React application run 'npm i color_scheme_library'
+To install package to an existing React application run 'npm i color_scheme_app'